csound/manual/docs/opcodes/bformdec1.md

 _ao1 .. ao8_ -- loudspeaker specific output signals.

-## Example
+## Examples

 Here is an example of the bformdec1 opcode.
-It uses the file [bformenc1.csd](../../examples/bformenc1.csd).
+It uses the file [bformenc1.csd](../examples/bformenc1.csd).

 ``` csound-csd title="Example of the bformdec1 opcode." linenums="1"
 --8<-- "examples/bformenc1.csd"